zaaachos/Thesis-Diagnostic-Captioning/data/README.md

 ## IU X-Ray dataset
 The employed data for IU X-Ray dataset can be found in this [drive link](https://drive.google.com/drive/folders/147hav9_PfmCrpJtJOKwsOn9e24j2lSRH?usp=sharing).
-Download the dataset (i.e. IU X-Ray) and store it to the `data` directory
+Download the dataset (i.e. IU X-Ray) and store it to the `data` directory.
+Image Vectors were computed offline.
+Only DenseNet-121 and EfficientNetB0 are provided due to the fact that these image encoders performed better in preliminary experiments.

 *You have to have something like this*:
 ```